sohammandal/mlops-summer-2025/Data Versioning/README.md

 The objective is to compare the two approaches while building and evaluating ML models with and without differential privacy.

+> **Disclaimer**: I used AI tools such as ChatGPT for guidance during this assignment, but all implementation and final work is my own.

 ---

 ## Folder Structure